-Deliverables 1.
-Announce all the above scholarships and awards to the AISA Full Members Schools in a timely manner (04/13)
+1. Announce all the above scholarships and awards to the AISA Full Members Schools in a timely manner (04/13)

-acc AIS 3.
-Ma to 4.
-Mc Aw ceive and appraise applications for the above scholarships and award cording to the criteria set-out in the AISA guidelines (available on the SA website) (04/13) ake recommendations to the Board to grant scholarships and awards those most deserving (04/13) onitor current board policy with regard to AISA Scholarship and vard evaluation processes and make recommendations to the Board ould revisions be required.
-(04/13) Composition Three / AISA Board Members.
+- 2. Receive and appraise applications for the above scholarships and award according to the criteria set-out in the AISA guidelines (available on the AISA website) (04/13) - 3.
+Make recommendations to the Board to grant scholarships and awards to those most deserving (04/13) - 4.
+Monitor current board policy with regard to AISA Scholarship and Award evaluation processes and make recommendations to the Board should revisions be required.
+(04/13)

+Composition Three AISA Board Members.
 Supported by the Executive Director.
+(04/ '13)) ------------- --- ------ ---

-(04/13) Decision Making Parameters ecommendations of Scholarship and Award recipients to the full Only (04/13) Key Dates (Generic Ann ual) All Scholarships and Awards are processed in March by the AISA management except the Margaret Sanders International Scholarship (Not Policy - Dates noted here for convenience only) March 15 Deadline for applications from schools March 20 Applications processed and sent to Scholarships and Awards Committee April 16 Scholarships and Awards Committee prepares written recommendations and send to Executive Director for inclusion in the Board Packet (Also submit recommendations for any revision of Committee deliverables) April/May Me eeting • Winning award recipients are reported to the Board.
-May 1 Executive Director informs schools May 20 Plaques and Certificates distributed Key Dates Margaret Sanders International Scholarship (Generic Ann ual) (Not Policy - Dates noted here for convenience only) September 1 Deadline for applications from schools
+Decision Making Final recommendations of Scholarship and Award recipients to the full Parameters Board Only (04/13)

+Key Dates (Generic Annual) All Scholarships and Awards are processed in March by the AISA management except the Margaret Sanders International Scholarship (Not Policy - Dates noted here for convenience only) March 15 Deadline for applications from schools March 20 Applications processed and sent to Scholarships and Awards Committee April 16 Scholarships and Awards Committee prepares written recommendations and send to Executive Director for inclusion the Board Packet (Also submit recommendations for any revision of Committee deliverables) April/May Meeting Winning award recipients are reported to the Board.
+May 1 Executive Director informs schools May 20 Plaques and Certificates distributed Key Dates (Generic Annual) Margaret Sanders International Scholarship (Not Policy - Dates noted here for convenience only)

+September 1

+• Deadline for applications from schools

+in

+September 5

+Applications processed and sent to Scholarships and Awards Committee

+September 15

-September 5 • Applications processed and sent to Scholarships and Awards Committee September 15 • Scholarships and Awards Committee prepares written recommendations and send to Executive Director for inclusion in the Board Packet November Meeting • Board decision on recommendations for onward consideration by Margaret Sanders Foundation November 30 • Executive Director informs schools of results - send nominated application to MS Foundation Feb (AAIE) • Results Announced by MS Foundation
+Scholarships and Awards Committee prepares written recommendations and send to Executive Director for inclusion in the Board Packet

+September Meeting

+Board decision on recommendations for onward consideration by Margaret Sanders Foundation

+November 1

+Executive Director informs schools of results - send nominated application to MS Foundation

+Feb (AAIE) • Results Announced by MS Foundation

-2001.08 Purpose Governance and Continuity Committee The AISA Board Governance and Continuity Committee will be responsible for all matters pertaining to the nomination, election and orientation processes for incoming board members.
-(04/13) Deliverables Call for nominations for new board members among AISA Full Members (1st week September) in accordance with AISA Board Policy (04/13) Conduct elections) in accordance with AISA Board Policy (05/18) Implement new board members orientation and mentoring programme (04/13) Monitor current board policy with regard to nomination, election and orientation processes and make recommendations to the Board should revisions be required (04/13) Provide the board a timely recommendation for a Board 'Continuity Profile' for the following year (04/13) Composition Two Board members (one of whom must be the AISA Board Secretary) + ad hoc mentors as required.
-Supported by the Executive Director.
-(04/13) Decision Making Parameters Elections must be ratified by the AGM.
-Recommendations to the full Board Only (04/13)
+2001.08 Governance and Continuity Committee

+The AISA Board Governance and Continuity Committee will be responsible for all matters pertaining to the nomination, election and orientation processes for incoming board members.
+(04/13)

+- Call for nominations for new board members among AISA Full Members (1st week September) in accordance with AISA Board Policy (04/13) - 2.
+Conduct elections during the AGM) in accordance with AISA Board Policy (05/18) - 3.
+Implement new board members orientation and mentoring programme (04/13) - 4.
+Monitor current board policy with regard to nomination, election and orientation processes and make recommendations to the Board should revisions be required (04/13) - 5.
+Provide the board a timely recommendation for a Board 'Continuity Profile' for the following year (04/13)